 The typical procedure of administrative enforcement for a patent infringement action includes:

 The patent validity challenge is not a non-infringement defence that can be heard by a civil court.
 Generally, an accused infringer will bring patent invalidation proceedings with the Re-examination and Invalidation Department of the CNIPA parallel with the civil litigation as a litigation strategy.
-The court is historically likely to stay the civil litigation and waiting for the result of the invalidation proceeding.

 A potential generic entrant can conduct research and development, clinical trials and file a product application with the NMPA under the Administrative Approval Exemption and Experimental Use Type Defences to patent infringement.